 It's also clearly no longer aimed at kids as there's a fantasy sequence where Fantasio and the Comte die in rather a grizzly way!

-― a ZX spectrum is haunting Europe (Daniel_Rf), Thursday, 2 January 2025 10:49 (eight months ago)
+― a ZX spectrum is haunting Europe (Daniel_Rf), Thursday, 2 January 2025 10:49 (one year ago)

 Ninja Sarutobi Sasuke, Sugiura Shigeru - Out on NYRC.
 Kind of a middle point between regular genre entertainment and the pop art deconstruction I expected it to be.
 Frequently escapes the Japanese period piece setting to include yokai monsters, western settings and pop culture icons (Jean Paul Belmondo has a cameo), but these flights of fancy are explained in universe as ninja mind tricks summoned by Shigeru.
 The characters also often quote old Japanese pop songs, which the translator has seen fit to replace with western pop tracks.
 This irks me, but: would I laugh in recognition at the Japanese songs?
 No. So I'm more invested in gathering ephemera than in enjoying the reading experience, I guess.

-― a ZX spectrum is haunting Europe (Daniel_Rf), Tuesday, 7 January 2025 11:22 (eight months ago)
+― a ZX spectrum is haunting Europe (Daniel_Rf), Tuesday, 7 January 2025 11:22 (one year ago)

 The Marvel Art Of The Brothers Hildebrandt